CS6704-VT/Basics-Workshop/README.md

 > Setting up your development environment

 ## **3. Coding**
-> There is no specific language required for this class, but this is a brief overview of a high-level programming language and coding environment
+> There is no specific language required for this class, but this is a brief overview of programming concepts

 ## **4. Version Control with Git**
 > A deeper dive into git and interactive tutorial for learning commands

-## **5. Collaboration**
+## **5. APIs**
-> Practicing two activities that facilitate collaboration between software engineers
+> Introduction and practice with using APIs

 ## **6. Project Management**
 > Useful development tools for productivity and task management